 - Cotton is only planted when sufficient water is made available from rivers and groundwater sources through government regulated water licensing schemes.
 When there's no water, there's no cotton! - Farmers are using practices to provide a healthy soil system.
 Farmers use practices such as minimum tillage, controlled traffic farming, rotational crops, cover crops and optimising fertiliser application to optimise the health of the soil on their property.
 Which of these fabrics are made from cotton?

-ALL of these fabrics are made from cotton!
+Fabric swatches from The Fabric Store, Alla Moda Fabrics Collection, Tesutti & Madi and Pip ALL of these fabrics are made from cotton!